jpaetsch/DjangoForAPIs/README.md

 * [Sources](#sources)

 ## Summary
 Reading through the Django For APIs book by William S. Vincent (2020).
 Each folder contains a different project from the book for implementation practice.
-Practice using the Django framework, python virtual environments, Django Rest Framework, api endpoints, and related web technology stacks.
+Practice using the Django framework, python virtual environments, Django Rest Framework, api endpoints, JavaScript (React), related web technology stacks.

 ## Setup & Usage
 Load repository and for each project activate the python environment / run as a local Django server.